-The problem with overdrafts to generate working capital is that generally, they carry a low credit limit, which in turn can limit your options.
+The problem with overdrafts is that, generally, they carry a low credit limit, which can limit your options.
 These overdrafts are unsecured loans, so the limit is likely to be typically low unless your business has a strong credit history.

 Working Capital Loan